UnterrainerInformatik/java/Utils/readme.md

 * ##### NullUtils
 This class only contains a single method, which is called `defaultIfNull(T obj, T defaultValue)`.
 * ##### SerializationUtils
 Eases your life when doing JAXB-XML- or ByteArray- serialization and deserialization.

+All of our projects facilitate the [Project Lombok][lombok].
+So please download it and 'install' it in your preferred IDE by clicking on the downloaded jar-file.
+Then all compile-errors should vanish.
+We use the following parts of Project Lombok:

+* @Data
+* @Getter/@Setter
+* @Builder
+* @NoArgsConstructor/@AllArgsConstructor
+* @UtilityClass *(experimental - outlook: positive)*
+* @Accessors *(experimental - outlook: positive)*
+* @ExtensionMethos *(experimental - outlook: positive)*

+**Beware:** Project Lombok currently doesn't play well with Eclipse Mars (4.5).
+You'll get build-errors using the extension methods as of now.

 #### Apache Maven artifact to use in your pom
 ```xml